 Is your teen getting adequate sleep?
-It is extremely essential for growing children and adolescents to sleep well.
-Find out why and what you can do about it.
-Read on for some great tips!
+It is extremely essential for growing children and adolescents to have enough sleeping hours.
+How long should your teen sleep?
+Read on to know some tips!

 By Dr Prithika Chary